RobertBerger/puppet-yocto-users/README.markdown

 # yocto_users #

 This is the yocto_users module.
-It provides...
+It's a puppet class for yocto users and utilizes the account puppet module.